We provide governments, policy-makers and the community with a single point of reference for major energy network issues in Australia.

 Our team works with networks, regulators and industry partners to develop research and advice on issues including national and state government policy and regulation relevant to energy networks and how they must operate and key technical issues such as network safety and security of supply, reliability and power quality, the management of peak energy demand, energy efficiency and sustainable energy.

-Energy Networks Australia’s Chairman is Frank Tudor, Managing Director of Jemena, and our Chief Executive Officer is Andrew Dillon.
+Energy Networks Australia’s Chairman is John Cleland, CEO of Essential Energy and our Chief Executive Officer is Dom van den Berg

 Most energy network businesses are subject to an independent economic regulatory regime similar to that applying to other utility sectors such as water and telecommunications.